 This hardy and vigorous plant spread to many parts of Europe, and until today, Russian olive is used there as an ornamental and useful shrub.

 The many qualities of Russian olive set the stage for its introduction in North America: a fast-growing, resilient plant was needed to stave off erosion.
-In the early XXth century, horticulture stores imported Russian olive and sold it for customers.
+In the early XXth century (1900s), horticulture stores imported Russian olive and sold it to their customers.
 It helped mark property edges, stabilize river banks, provide melliferous flowers for bees and serve as wind-resistant ornamental hedges.

 Russian olive then started spreading and overcrowding native vegetation.
 The very reasons for which it was imported led to an imbalance in local vegetation.
 Upcoming generations are now learning to control Russian olive, truly a force unleashed by their forefathers.

 - Do you live in Russian olive’s native habitat?
 Read more on how to plant and care for Russian olive.

 Russian olive is highly resilient

 Russian olive is hardy down to -40°F (-40°C)!
 It also survives periods of drought and warm to hot temperatures too.
 It is an extremely vigorous tree that doesn’t have any natural competitors.

 - fends off deer and grazing animals with thorns and spikes.